jlgr/run_analysis/CodeBook.md

     5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Detailed information about the transformations at the remarks inside the run_analysis.R script.

 After run the run_analysis.R script you will get two files with tidy datasets for further analysis.

 The output files are: